-We’re excited to have Brian helping to operationalize the vision and strategy for Datica’s two main product lines: managed hosting and managed integration.
+We’re excited to have Brian helping to operationalize the vision and strategy for Datica’s two main product lines: compliant cloud and managed integration.
 Brian’s entrepreneurial spirit is a great addition to the mix of Datica employees whose blood runs through a similar vein.
 In fact, with Brian’s Epic experience, we now have a cumulative 36 years Epic experience at Datica.

 Why Epic Experience Matters So Much